Textpattern : Articles

 <txp:body />

 directly into a Textpattern page won’t work.
-(Well, actually it will work sometimes, but we’ll deal with that in the next tutorial.)
+(Well, actually, it will work sometimes, but you will probably never need to use this method, so we’ll put it aside for now.)

 An Alternative Method